Access the Code of Practice online

 4.16.4 Zinc

-Zinc is a traditional roof cladding material and weathers to a dark grey patina after environmental exposure, like galvanised steel, except there is no spangle effect on the surface.
+Zinc is a traditional roof cladding material which weathers to a dark grey patina after environmental exposure; however, unlike galvanised steel, there is no spangle effect on the surface.
 Zinc roof panels and flashings are commonly 0.7 mm thick, although heavier gauges can be used.
 Zinc roofs are usually fully supported on sarking.

 The staining potential of zinc run-off onto other surfaces is less than that of copper and lead.
 Flat zinc panels must be adequately vented from underneath and are available with a high-build lacquer coating to help prevent corrosion of the under-surface.